kapucoin/kapu-node/CONTRIBUTING.md

 - correct bug,
 - add new features,
 - improve documentation,
-- create something new for ARK.
+- create something new for ARK-KAPU.